 As a senior, Henrich helped the Bulldogs to a 13-0 record by posting 96 tackles, 19.5 tackles for loss and four sacks.
 He earned first-team All-Nebraska honors from the Omaha World-Herald and Super-State accolades from the Lincoln Journal Star for the second straight year, while being named the honorary captain of the defensive unit by both outlets.
 Henrich led Burke to a 9-3 record and an appearance in the Class A semifinals in 2017.
 He finished with 119 tackles, 31.5 tackles for loss and 11 sacks.
 As a sophomore, Henrich helped his team to an 8-3 record and a quarterfinal playoff appearance.
 He earned honorable-mention all-state recognition after collecting 58 tackles, 16 tackles for loss and 5.5 sacks.

 Henrich was a consensus choice by Rivals, 247Sports and ESPN as the top prospect in the state of Nebraska.
 Rivals ranked him as the No. 6 outside linebacker prospect in the nation and the No. 127 player overall, while 247Sports listed him as the nation’s No. 88 overall player and its No. 6 inside linebacker prospect.
 He was also a member of the ESPN 300.
 Henrich also visited Wisconsin and had dozens of offers including Notre Dame, Iowa and Oregon to name a few.

 The son of Mike and Andrea Henrich, Nick was born on June 20, 2000.
-A psychology major, Henrich earned his bachelor's degree from Nebraska in May of 2022.
-He has volunteered at the Buffett Cancer Center and the Nebraska Football Road Race.
+Henrich earned his bachelor's degree in psychology from Nebraska in May of 2022.
+Henrich has been part of the leadership team for the Nebraska Football Road Race and has also volunteered at the Buffett Cancer Center, local Thanksgiving hospital visits and the Huskers’ Day of Service.